How to Find and Live Your Life’s Purpose

 As you meditate, you will receive guidance that will open you to many ideas that are new or were previously dormant inside your mind.
 Writing these thoughts down and keeping them in a journal will help you remember them and at a later date, you will have what you need to consciously recognize the pattern that your new guidance is teaching you.
 With this knowledge, you will begin to identify the direction you are meant to proceed in, and you will begin to understand your true purpose.

-In my next article, I will share the fourth step and the difference discovering your purpose can make.
+In my next article, I will share the fourth step and the difference discovering your purpose can make in your life.